Total Pageviews

 R. Tucker Thompson Tall Ship New Zealand

-It does daily sails during the summer & that money is used during the winter months for youth sail training programs with the intent to shape these young lives through their experiences from their seven days at sea, so a Non-Profit Organization
+It does daily sails during the summer so that money is used during the winter months for youth sail training programs with the intent to shape these young lives through their experiences from their seven days at sea, so a Non-Profit Organization

 But its maiden voyage was around the world in 1987 through the Panama Canal to meet the flotilla in England for the First Fleet Reenactment